Is it possible to meet a real partner dating online?

-With the popularity of dating sites, more and more people insist on outsourcing their love-lives to spreadsheets and algorithms, disregarding fundamental factors to succeed in meeting the significant ones.
-Let me first share with you a few compelling facts, and at the end of this article, come up with a conclusion.
+With the popularity of dating sites, more and more people insist on outsourcing their love lives to spreadsheets and algorithms, disregarding fundamental factors to meet significant ones.
+Let me first share a few compelling facts with you, and at the end of this article, come up with a conclusion.
 I believe it will help you a lot!

 There are more single adults in the United States than ever before.
-In 2017, the U.S. census reported 110.6 million unmarried people over the age of 18 — that's 45.2% of the American adult population.
+In 2017, the U.S. census reported 110.6 million unmarried people over 18 — that's 45.2% of the American adult population.
 Among that single growing population, 63% have never married, 23% are divorced, and 13% are widowed.

 1. Most people lie on their profiles when dating online

 Most people probably wouldn’t be surprised to learn that it’s more common for people to lie in their profile than be completely honest.
-A study of over 1,000 online daters in the US and UK conducted by global research agency OpinionMatters founds some fascinating statistics.
+A study of over 1,000 online data centers in the US and UK conducted by global research agency OpinionMatters found some fascinating statistics.
 A total of 53% of US participants admitted to having lied in their profile.
 Women lie more than men, with the most common deceits being about looks.
 Over 20% of women posted photos of their younger selves.

 2. Not everyone is legitimately online looking for a relationship